2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 The main.rs applicaiton implements the trait which handles the role assumption.
 Then main.rs lists the s3 buckets in the account and region of the assumed role.

-## Requiring MFA in policies nad other restrictions
+## Requiring MFA in policies and other restrictions

 In the IAM policy and role trust policy you can also add restrictions to limit to a speciifc organization, IP address, EC2 isntance ID, account, region, etc.